watsona4/scipy2016/SciPy2016TripReport.md

-Commercial customers use many types of commercial off-the-shelf (COTS) software to perform their work, and they are interested in reducing costs and makin their employees' lobs easier, but they don't care about software; they want modern tools, but they don't want to break their current processes that work.
+Commercial customers use many types of commercial off-the-shelf (COTS) software to perform their work, and they are interested in reducing costs and making their employees' jobs easier, but they don't care about software; they want modern tools, but they don't want to break their current processes that work.
 The presenter discussed his company's approach to addressing the concerns of his commercial